VoicesChapelHill/voices-site/README.md

 site directory.

-In this case, our site directory is under git version control, and the WordPress code is in a subdirectory, managed as a git submodule pointing at the GitHub mirror of the official WordPress source.
+In this case, our site directory is under git version control, and the WordPress code is in a subdirectory of that.
 There are also some edits to the default `index.php` and `wp-config.php` so that this layout will work, and also so that we can move the source and database to sites with other hostnames (e.g. for testing and local development)